KRiPT1C/rails_blog/README.md

 I am but a lowly learner with a long way to go.

 So far I have got:
-..1.
-Ruby installed and running
+- Ruby installed and running
-..2.
-Rails installed and running
+- Rails installed and running
-..3.
-Created a Repo and pushed my files up to github ..4.
-Changed this read me file
+- Created a Repo and pushed my files up to github
+- Changed this read me file
+- Learned a bit of markdown so this file looks less terrible...

 I will update this read me along the way.